Dean's Message

 Oregon State University is a leader in research and veterinary care of llamas and alpacas with the only endowed professorship in Camelid Medicine and Surgery in the world.
 We host a number of veterinarians and students every year who come to Corvallis to learn about current research and care of these unique animals.

 Research carried out at the College touches everyone as it includes basic, translational, and clinical studies of issues of animal, human, and environmental health.
-Veterinarians are uniquely trained and experienced in tackling these One Health challenges that affect all of us.
+Veterinarians are uniquely trained and experienced in tackling challenges in animal, human, and environmental health that affect all of us.

 In 2019, we completed our Magruder Hall expansion which provided additional needed space for our growing small animal hospital case load.
-The expansion included space for a linear accelerator, to allow us to provide radiation oncology for cancer patients.
-It also increases our capability to take patients in other ongoing and new areas of veterinary care.
+In

-Our strategic plan for 2017-2022 has been guiding us in planning for the future of veterinary medicine and the crucial role played by the Carlson College of Veterinary Medicine at Oregon State University.
+2024, we completed a remodel in the large animal hospital to house the new MRI which serves both small and large animals.
+Our strategic plan for 2023-2028 has been guiding us in planning for the future of veterinary medicine and the crucial role played by the Carlson College of Veterinary Medicine at Oregon State University.
 Thank you for visiting our web-site and please contact us if you’d like to visit.

 Best wishes,